 This is a multi-slide template where you can draft up to five slides containing images with content.
 The carousel in the user app displays in the form of right and left scrolls.
 This is a rich template that can be used in situations such as promoting a list of products or movies that will release this weekend.

 You can also add a link for each carousel message to navigate the users to that particular page.

-For example, along with the advertising images, you can add the related headline in the message content along and use personalization in these messages.
+Along with the advertising images, you can add the related headline in the message content and use personalization in these messages.

 This template is similar to the one right above but without a title text and messages.
-Carousel messages without content can be made in an attractive way that can grab the user's attention and also convey your purpose for the campaign.
-You can add promotional campaign creatives about your products as an image here without any text message.
+Carousel messages without content can be made attractive to grab the user's attention and convey your purpose for the campaign.
+You can add promotional campaign creatives about your products as an image without any text message.

 The message builder for App Inbox is where you can create a rich message to engage your targeted audience.